feugy/atelier/packages/vite-plugin-atelier/README.md

 - `url` (detaults to `/atelier/`): the url root under which Atelier's UI will be available.
 Must have leading and trailing `/`.
 - `path` (defaults to `./atelier`): the path to the top level folder containing your `*.tools.*` files.
 It could be either absolute, or relative to your vite configuration file.
 - `toolRegexp` (defaults to `/\.tools(?!\.shot$).+$/`, any files endinf with `.tools.` but `.tools.shot`): the regular expression used to find your tool files.
 - `outDir` (defaults to `./dist-atelier`): path to the folder which will contain the static export of your atelier.
-Set to `null` to disable export.
 - `setupPath`: optional path to a file **imported** prior to any of your tool files.
 It can be absolute, from node_modules, or relative to `path`.
 - `publicDir`: optional path, or list of paths, to folders containing static assets your tools may use.